DianaEromosele/web-scraping-javascript-data-script/README.md

 Instructions to Run the Script:

+1) Depending on your version of Ruby, you may need to manually install the Nokogiri gem from your command line.
+(The gem is required in the controller file, but that may not suffice depending on your version of Ruby and thus may throw an error).
+To manually install the gem, in your terminal, type:

+**gem install nokogiri**

-1) In your command line, type: ruby controller.rb name-of-csv-file.csv
+2) A mock CSV file has been provided to run the script.
+In your command line, type:

+ **ruby controller.rb input_data.csv**

-(A mock input CSV file has been provided.
-And thus, to run the script w/ that mock data, run: **ruby controller.rb input_data.csv**)
+(You can funnel whatever CSV file you want through the script using this standard format: **ruby controller.rb name-of-input-file.csv**)

-2) The 2 CSV files that will be generated are named:
+3) The 2 CSV files that will be generated are named:

 **a)** output_data_all_doctors.csv
 **b)** output_data_updated_doctors_only.csv